orekait.com Listed by lockbit5 Ransomware Group

 Oreka IT is a technology services company that works closely with Euskal Trenbide Sarea (Basque Rail...

-On May 1, 2026, the ransomware group LockBit5 added orekait.com to its public leak site, confirming that it had exfiltrated internal files from Oreka IT, a technology services provider that supports Euskal Trenbide Sarea, the Basque regional rail network.
+On May 1, 2026, the ransomware group LockBit5 added orekait.com to its public leak site, claiming that it had exfiltrated internal files from Oreka IT, a technology services provider that supports Euskal Trenbide Sarea, the Basque regional rail network.

 Public reporting indicates the incident stems from a ransomware attack on Oreka IT.
 The company’s internal documents were taken and are now hosted on the LockBit5 leak portal.
 No exact victim count has been released, and the precise volume or sensitivity of the files remains unclear from available information.
 The listing appeared on the group’s .onion site, which serves as its primary extortion platform.
 Ransomware.live has mirrored the post, making the claim verifiable through independent trackers.